 The Villages Butterfly Club and the Lady Lake Seventh Day Adventist Church have created a fantastic Butterfly Garden.
 It is open to the public and you can visit any time.
-See a video from Al and Joan.
-This one is about the Butterfly Garden.
+Video and background about the development of the Fred Funk Butterfly Garden.

 Address: 231 Lake Griffin Rd, Lady Lake, FL 32159

 This article talks about Florida's Butterflies and lists a number of state parks where you can see butterflies.
 She includes some very detailed photographs which could help you improve the identification of a particular butterfly.

 Links are to Google Map Directions.
 Opportunities in North Central Florida:

 Big Talbot Island State Park in Jacksonville (approximately a 3-hour drive)